wblacoe/jekyll-now/_posts/2019-07-01-Is-Libertarianism-possible-or-pure-fiction.md

 <img class="floatright" src="/images/adamSmith.jpg" />
 To deal with this question I will consider what some influential people have said on both sides of the argument, 3 for and 3 against the notion of a free market / (unregulated) capitlism / libertarianism.
+While some claim that libertarianism is a system that guarantees the people's economic free (as suggested the word's root *liberty*), others point out what catastrophes have come about because of our current state of capitalism.
+A free market without government intervention has never existed.
+Therefore, adherents of libertarian ideals look forward to it becoming a reality in the future.
+However, critics claim that it would not only make things worse than they are now, but that is a mythical state which can never be achieved by a society.
+How should we analyse the power tradeoff between government and the market?
+Does it even make sense to consider them different in nature, or are they two sides of the same coin?
+What can we learn from the standpoints of the following commentators?
+I have summarised and paraphrased what I have heard them say on this topics from public appearances that can be found on YouTube.

 <img class="floatleft" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1a/Jordan_Peterson_June_2018.jpg/220px-Jordan_Peterson_June_2018.jpg" />